Posted by & filed under Google Ads Tips.

 3. Use Google Ads Keyword Planner

 If your competitors focus on high-volume, competitive keywords, they likely have a significant budget.
 Moreover, this free Google tool allows you to estimate the cost-per-click (CPC) for relevant keywords.
 By studying the CPC of their targeted keywords, you can evaluate their anticipated ad spend.
-Formula to know the estimated budget is:
+The formula to know the estimated budget is:

 Estimated Budget= Estimated Clicks per Month × Average CPC